-What if I told you you could see a 70% boost in open rate while increasing the frequency with which you contact your users?
+What if I told you you could see a 70% boost in open rate while increasing the frequency of your emails?
 This is a story of someone doing exactly that.

 When I talk to people about the emails they’re sending, I like to ask about what they consider to be their most important or valuable email.
 When I posed this question to Anthony, the CEO over at Sticker Mule, his response was really telling: he talked a bit about proof and shipping notifications, but then said “You know, a year ago, I wouldn’t have been able to answer that question.”